jabberjabberjabber/LLavaImageTagger/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-LLMImageIndexer is an intelligent image processing and indexing tool that leverages AI to generate comprehensive metadata for your image collection.
+LLMImageIndexer is an intelligent image processing and indexing tool that leverages local AI to generate comprehensive metadata for your image collection.
+No data is sent to or from your computer to do this except for during the initial process of downloading dependencies and model weights.

 ![LLMImageIndexer Screenshot](screenshot.png)